Brody Jenner Is Loving Marriage With Kaitlynn Carter: ‘I Honestly Feel Like We’ve Been Married For Five Years’

 “He was really honest about what he wanted, no messing around, and I found that really charming and refreshing.
 Pretty soon after we started dating, I thought it could be for life.”

-In the weeks leading up to his wedding, the popular DJ continuously expressed his excitement and admitted that he “couldn’t wait to marry Kaitlynn”.
+In the weeks leading up to his wedding, the popular DJ continuously expressed his excitement and admitted that he “couldn’t wait to marry Kaitlynn.”
 Now that they are officially husband and wife, how does Jenner feel now?
 “It feels awesome.
 I honestly feel like we’ve been married for five years already!,” he revealed.
 “I am the luckiest man on earth to have Kaitlynn by my side,” dished Jenner.

-Their wedding was definitely one to remember, however, there are a few select family members who will never be able to cherish the memory.
+Their wedding was definitely one to remember, but there are a few select family members who will never be able to cherish the memory.
 As previously reported by the Inquisitr, the Kardashians were not invited to his and Carter’s special day.
 Jenner claims that he sent out invites for his two half-sisters, Kendall and Kylie Jenner, but they for some reason chose not to RSVP.

-The Inqusitr also recently reported that Jenner’s father, Caitlyn Jenner (formerly Bruce), did receive an invite but was unable to attend due to a work commitment.
-It turns out that that work commitment was actually attending a party in Vienna, Austria called Life Ball, which is held on an annual basis in support of those who have been diagnosed with HIV/AIDS.
-While attending a charity function is respectable, there are some who might say that attending a charity function in lieu of your son’s wedding, is not.
+The Inquisitr also recently reported that Jenner’s father, Caitlyn Jenner (formerly Bruce), did receive an invite but was unable to attend due to a work commitment.
+It turns out that that work commitment was actually attending a party in Vienna, Austria, called Life Ball, which is held on an annual basis in support of those who have been diagnosed with HIV/AIDS.
+While attending a charity function is respectable, there are some who might say that attending a charity function in lieu of your son’s wedding is not.

 Jenner and his father have not had the perfect relationship due to the fact that Caitlyn was an absentee father for much of Brody’s childhood after she and Jenner’s mother, Linda Thompson, divorced when Jenner was still a child.
 “Bruce was never around.
 I can’t tell you how many birthdays went by where Bruce wasn’t there.
 I resent him for that,” Jenner told People.
 Caitlyn herself admits that she wasn’t there for her four, oldest children (Cassandra, Burt, Brandon and Brody).
 “There’s no excuse for not being a good parent, no matter how many problems that you have.
 No excuse for that,” she said.
 The two have taken strides in repairing their relationship, so here’s hoping that the revelation of Caitlyn’s work commitment won’t cause their relationship to digress.